Okanagan home values have been volatile since 2021. Values have recently been flat.

 Is this a good time to buy?

 Since the peak in Spring 2022, house prices in the Okanagan have fallen significantly.
-Government intervention successfully shielded the real estate market from the pandemic-induced recession, but now higher interest rates are weighing on the market.
+Higher interest rates are weighing on the market.
+While values have stabilized, many factors are influencing prices lower.

 Demand in the Okanagan is low.
 Many people want to buy a home, but affordability is very low, which is reflected in the number of successful purchases.
 Significantly fewer people can realize their homeownership dream in these market conditions.